iotaledger/goshimmer/docs/implementation_design/object_storage.md

             })
     ```
 - `ForEach` - allows to apply a `Consumer` function for every object residing within the cache and the underlying persistence layer.
-  For example, that's how we can count number of messages.
+  For example, this is how we can count the number of messages.
   ```Go
   messageCount := 0
   messageStorage.ForEach(func(key []byte, cachedObject objectstorage.CachedObject) bool {